lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection.md

     COLLECTION
 }
 ```

+The data key value `0xe026...` is the keccak256 hash of the word `LSP4TokenType` as defined by the [LSP2 - ERC725Y JSON Schema](../../standards/generic-standards/lsp2-json-schema.md#singleton) standard.

 After defining the type of the asset and its 🗂️ [ERC725 data key](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store) you can create a custom 🌄 [LSP8 Identfiable Digital Asset Collection](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) that extends [LSP8Mintable](../../contracts/contracts/LSP8IdentifiableDigitalAsset/presets/LSP8Mintable.md) so that new assets can be created within the smart contract.